CWZ123HHS/BRG-27-ISEA/README.md

 once edited and save, open the file, a web page with the edited teext will be shown closed service for apache2, tried to nmap 127.0.0.1, port 80 is not seen. once start again, port 80 will be shown

+change the permission for a file. chmod 000 newfile, newfile cannot be open, read, write, a logo related will be shown at the side of the file